myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ## Initial Questions
 The intentions of my analysis are rooted in better understanding confounding factors within public health by examining a publicly available U.S. government dataset on chronic disease indicators from 2001 to 2021.
 As my parents age and deal with their own personal health problems, I find myself more interested than ever to see what lifestyle adjustments they could potentially make in order to achieve the best possible health outcomes.
 In this way, this analysis includes a rather personal component, giving me added curiosity and incentive to discover insight.

-This data exploration examines the following 6 questions by using 15 total regression visualizations and their associated statistical metrics.<br/>
+This data exploration initially examines the following 6 questions by using 13 total regression visualizations and their associated statistical metrics.
+I follow these initial questions with 3 additional questions that address my initial findings (discussed below in the "Follow-Up Questions" section).<br/>
 <ol>
   <li><font color="#B5E853"><b>Obesity and Cholesterol</b>: Is there a statistically significant relationship between obesity and cholesterol levels among adults?</font></li>
   <li><font color="#B5E853"><b>Alcohol Consumption and Mortality</b>: How does alcohol consumption correlate with heart failure and liver disease mortality rates?</font></li>